bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 The aim of this tutorial is to:
 - Learn how to set up a skyline analysis using a previously made phylogeny;
-- Develop skills in simple XML hacking;
+- Develop skills in XML hacking;
 - Highlight the differences between exponential coalescent and fossilised-birth-death skylines.

 If this tutorial has been useful to you, please consider citing {% cite Allen2023 --file Tutorial-Template/master-refs.bib %}, from which these analyses are taken.